-“How to a apply for a business license in Pennsylvania.”
+Wondering how to get a business license in PA?
 This is a common question for entrepreneurs in PA.
 The surprising answer is that there is no general business licenses that every business must apply in Pennsylvania.
 Many states require that all businesses register annually (e.g. Nevada, New York, or Michigan).

 This is not the case in Pennsylvania.

-While there is no “one size fits all” business license for Pennsylvania, there are many licenses, permits, and registrations which may apply to your business.
+While there is no “one size fits all” PA business license, there are many licenses, permits, and registrations which may apply to your business.
 You should carefully research and consider these permits before you start operations.

 PA Sales Tax License